Baylor stays No. 1 in AP Top 25, Michigan State up to No. 10 | Times Leader

 A combination of cancellations and the holidays made for a quiet week in college basketball.

 Baylor remained No. 1 for the third straight week in the poll released Monday, receiving all 61 first-place votes from a national media panel.
-The Bears (11-0) had 60 first-place votes a week ago and were a unanimous selection this week with a blowout win over Alcorn State and Arizona’s loss to Tennessee.
+The Bears (11-0) had 60 first-place votes a week ago and were a unanimous selection this week with a and Arizona’s loss to Tennessee.

 The top five remained the same from last week, with Duke, Purdue, Gonzaga and UCLA behind Baylor.